DahalAb1/multiclass-classifier-pytorch/README.md

 ## Overview

 This repository contains two simple yet powerful PyTorch examples that demonstrate the core concepts of **binary** and **multi-class classification** using synthetic datasets.
-These examples are designed to be beginner-friendly with clear, well-commented code and step-by-step training logic.
+These examples are designed to be beginner-friendly with clear, well-commented code.

 ### 📁 What's Inside